Fine-Tuning on Noisy Instructions: Effects on Generalization and Performance: Related Work

 \subsection{Robustness of Instruction-tuned Models}

 \citet{gu2023robustness} investigated how instruction-tuned models handle instruction perturbations and paraphrasing.
 After fine-tuning a model on the original instructions training set and evaluating it on the perturbed instructions test set, they found the model was relatively robust in few-shot settings but notably sensitive in zero-shot scenarios.
 Similarly, \citet{sun2024evaluating} showed that paraphrased instructions can disrupt model consistency and proposed a mitigation strategy using soft prompt embeddings to align semantically similar instructions. \citet{wang-etal-2024-resilience} examined errors from speech recognition and OCR, finding such noise significantly degrades LLMs performance.
-They also explored using LLMs for zero-shot correction of noisy instructions. \citet{yan-etal-2024-contrastive} proposed contrastive instruction-tuning which align the hidden representations of instruction-instance pairs that are semantically equivalent but textually different and to differentiate those that are semantically distinct. \citet{zhao-etal-2024-improving} proposed a consistency alignment framework including instruction augmentation by paraphrasing and automatic self reward. \citet{lou2024muffin} introduced a dataset curation scheme by diversifying the task inputs with various facets. \citet{kim2024instructive} proposed instructive decoding, which improves instruction-following in instruction-tuned LLMs by contrasting the decoding process without additional tuning.
+They also explored using LLMs for zero-shot correction of noisy instructions.
+In addition, \citet{abedin2025arithmattack} demonstrated that LLMs are sensitive to noise in reasoning tasks by introducing random punctuation perturbations into math problem prompts.

+\citet{yan-etal-2024-contrastive} proposed contrastive instruction-tuning which align the hidden representations of instruction-instance pairs that are semantically equivalent but textually different while distinguishing those that are semantically different. \citet{zhao-etal-2024-improving} proposed a consistency alignment framework that incorporates instruction augmentation through paraphrasing and automatic self-reward mechanisms. \citet{lou2024muffin} introduced a dataset curation scheme that diversifies task inputs across multiple facets to enhance instruction diversity. \citet{kim2024instructive} presented instructive decoding, a method that strengthens instruction-following abilities in instruction-tuned LLMs by contrasting decoding paths without additional fine-tuning.

+\citet{luo2024robustft} introduced a denoising framework that detects and filters out low-quality samples, enabling more robust fine-tuning of models on noisy downstream datasets.
+Similarly, \citet{agrawal2025enhancing} performed an empirical analysis focused on enhancing model robustness to character- and word-level perturbations in classification tasks, revealing that iterative self-denoising surpasses approaches like ensembling and representation alignment.

 Unlike previous studies, we investigate how \textit{training} on noisy instructions affects their ability to adapt to instruction perturbations.